Odontogenic myxoma: Diagnosis

 Radiographically, odontogenic myxomas appear most commonly as multilocular radiolucencies with ill-defined borders, though unilocular cyst-like tumors can occur, especially when associated with impacted teeth or when discovered in childhood.
 Ideally, the septa that cause the multilocular feature are thin and straight, producing a tennis racket or stepladder pattern.
 In reality, the majority of the septa visible in the tumor are curved and coarse, causing a "soap bubble" or "honeycomb" appearance, though locating one or two straight septa can aide in the diagnosis of this tumor.

 Treatment

 Small unilocular lesions have been successfully treated with enucleation and curettage followed by chemical bone cautery.
 Multilocular tumors exhibit a 25% recurrence rate and, therefore, must be treated more aggressively.
 In the case of a multilocular myxoma, resection of the tumor with a generous portion of surrounding bone is required.
+Tumor enucleation followed by peripheral osteotomy should be considered as the first therapeutic choice.
 Because of the gelatinous nature of the tumor, it is crucial for the surgeon to remove the lesion intact so as to further reduce the risk of recurrence.